prosaicpoet123/imbd-clone/README.md

 - npm run dev
 - the app will be available on localhost:3000

+# Environment variables

+In order to request data from the API, you will need to create your own .env file in the root of the project.
+There is an example .env file which shows the format.
+You will also have to generate your own API Key, which you can do here http://www.omdbapi.com/apikey.aspx

 # What is this?

 A quick app that fetches data from the ombd api.
 Built using Next JS as a starter.
 Data is passed using the React context api.
 At the moment there's not much to look at from a UI perspective, just a search field and submit button.
 Entering a search term and submitting the form will send a request to the omdb API via an internal endpoint (api/getFilms) which will return some data.
 If valid, the name of the returned film will be displayed.